 MAG supports Ecuador’s efforts to strengthen the local capacity to manage stockpiles and destroy obsolete weapons.

-To date, we've destroyed over 220,000 items of small arms ammunition, reducing the risk of harm to local people from unplanned explosions and the threat posed by illicit proliferation.
+To date, we've destroyed over 1,100,000 items of small arms ammunition, reducing the risk of harm to local people by illicit proliferation.

 Small arms ammunition destroyed